Subway Couldn't Even Give Its Sandwiches Away for Free In Latest Revamp Move, Insider Says

 In an effort to save face in the wake of recent drama and declining sales, Subway has been touting a big brand transformation that's taking place within its stores, phone app, and on the menu.
 But based on initial reviews, the new changes haven't managed to win customers over.

-A food critic for the New York Post called their newly launched sandwiches "just as vile as the old ones," while a review in the Washington Post took aim at the lukewarm execution of the new-and-improved customer experience, pointing to uninspired ingredient combos and staff that still don't know how to make the newly launched menu items.
+A food critic for the New York Post called the chain's newly launched sandwiches "just as vile as the old ones," while a review in The Washington Post took aim at the lukewarm execution of the new-and-improved customer experience, pointing to uninspired ingredient combos and staff that still don't know how to make the new menu items.

 The Eat Fresh Refresh was a botched job